Xilinx/Vitis-AI/examples/Vitis-AI-Library/README.md

 ### Running Vitis AI Library Examples for U50/U50lv/U280
 Suppose you have downloaded `Vitis-AI`, entered `Vitis-AI` directory, and then started Docker.
-Thus, `Vitis-AI-Libray` is located in the path of `/workspace/examples/Vitis_AI_Library/` in the docker system.
+Thus, `Vitis-AI-Libray` examples are located in the path of `/workspace/examples/Vitis_AI_Library/` in the docker system.

 **`/workspace/examples/Vitis_AI_Library/` is the path for the following example.**